 - Place the egg whites in a bowl and beat on a medium-high setting until frothy (about 2-3 minutes).
 Add the salt and cream of tartar and beat 1 minute.

 - Add the sugar, 1 tablespoon at a time, while beating until all sugar has been incorporated and egg whites are stiff, glossy peaks.
+Add the sugar 30 seconds apart to ensure it has time to dissolve.

 - Using a spoon, make an indentation in the center of each meringue so there is a spot for the lemon curd.